 One specific area where I've ended up using Inkscape instead is in automated raster tracing.
 These advanced tools are available in Inkscape, but for some reason, Affinity hasn't added the "trace BMP" feature yet.
 Speaking of Inkscape - if you're short on cash, it might be the next best Adobe Illustrator alternative for you.

 There are a lot of free alternatives to Adobe Illustrator out there.
+An Adobe Illustrator freeware alternative must do vector design, and luckily, there are a few that fit the bill.
 They range from apps for Desktop, Mac OS, iPad and other tablets, and more.

 If you're looking for a desktop app with advanced tools and features, Inkscape is where it's at.
 It's a mature, open source software for vector graphics.
 This vector editor is a real competitor to Adobe Illustrator.
 You can do things like edit SVG files (scalable vector graphics), trace rasters, and even design for t-shirts, stickers, and more.